-- Make sure you type the whole file name (including the part after the period) when you translate/run your program. - -E.g., "python small.py" - Unless you are very familiar with your operating system when you translate/run a program you should first navigate to the directory/folder where your Python program resides. - -JT: the 'cd' command changes your directory (Windows and UNIX) - -Suppose my program was under:
+- Make sure you type the whole file name (including the part after the period) when you translate/run your program. - -E.g., "python small.py" - Unless you are very familiar with your operating system when you translate/run a program you should first navigate to the directory/folder where your Python program resides. - -JT: the 'cd' command changes your directory (Windows and UNIX although something different is needed when changing Windows drives) - -Suppose my program was under: